-The draft Walking and Cycling Strategy is nearing completion.
+The draft Walking and Cycling Strategy is nearing completion ready for public consultation later in 2024.

-All components of the performance measure have been met. ere Sper Nearly A nearly achieved result occurs when a result is within 5% of the target.
-YOU CAN EXPECT MEA SURE ТА RGET HOW WE PERFORMED · · de parks and ces across our Percentage of satisfied with open spaces. n parks and Result us year : Not $\bigcirc$ The result from the June 2024 Resident Survey was 87%.
+All components of the performance measure have been met.
+Not achieved Some or all components we not achieved as schedule or tar ere Sper Nearly A nearly achieved result occurs when a result is within 5% of the target.
+YOU CAN EXPECT MEASURE TARGET HOW WE PERFORMED We provide parks and open spaces across our district.
+Percentage of residents satisfied with parks and open spaces.
+Target: ≥ 83% Result: 87% Previous year Result: Not Achieved C The result from the June 2024 Resident Survey was 87%.
 We provide pools and community facilities that are compliant with legislative standards.
 Current Building Warrant of Fitness (BWOF) for facilities with compliance schedules.
-Target: Achieve Result: Achieved 0 All BWOF's have been received and are current.
+Target: Achieve Result: Achieved Previous year Result: Achieved All BWOF's have been received and are current.
 We will provide a comprehensive library facility for our community.
 Percentage of residents satisfied with the quality of the library facility and service.
-Target: ≥ 85% Result: 95% Previous year Result: Achieved $\bigcirc$ The result from the June 2024 Residents Survey was 95%. for our co de public toilets ommunity and o the district.
-Percentage of satisfied with of public toile n the quality Result :: ≥ 85% : 90% us year $\bigcirc$ The result from the June 2024 Residents Survey was 90%.
+Target: ≥ 85% Result: 95% Previous year Result: Achieved C The result from the June 2024 Residents Survey was 95%.
+We provide public toilets for our community and visitors to the district.
+Percentage of residents satisfied with the quality of public toilets.
+Target: ≥ 85% Result: 90% Previous year Result: Achieved The result from the June 2024 Residents Survey was 90%.

-\Two BWOF may apply across the Financial Year due to the timing of inspections, the current BWOF meaning unexpired.
+Two BWOF may apply across the Financial Year due to the timing of inspections, the current BWOF meaning unexpired.